cilium/community/sig-scalability/charter.md

 - Identifying and coordinating fixes of performance regressions with other SIGs
 - Consulting and providing guidance for other SIGs related to scalability and performance of Cilium

-- Some focus areas include but not limited to :
+- Some focus areas include but not limited to:
     - Cilium Control Plane Scalability
     - Scalability of Cross Cluster Solutions like Clustermesh, KVStoreMesh and MCS API
     - Scalability of Identity Allocation Backends